Frequently Asked questions

 How often should I have my watch polished?

-We generally recommend having your wristwatch professionally cleaned every 2–4 years, depending on how frequently you wear your watch and your personal preferences.
-Over-polishing can wear down the case or bracelet over time, so less is often more—especially for collectable or vintage pieces.
+We recommend having your watch professionally polished every 2 to 4 years, depending on wear and your personal preference.
+Over-polishing can wear down the case over time, so it’s best done conservatively — particularly for vintage or collectable wristwatches.

 • Stainless Steel